| Latest News: |

 How well does your JMS recover?

-Here is the scenerio: You have a JMS application that reads a message, does some work, stores
+Here is the scenario: You have a JMS application that reads a message, does some work, stores something

 mv * ../target/